Athletic Training (AT)

 AT 740.
 Evaluation and Management of Systemic Conditions.
 4 Credits.

-This course teaches evaluation and management of non-orthopedic medical conditions.
+This course teaches clinical evaluation and management of non-orthopedic medical conditions.
 Students will gain the knowledge and skills required to evaluate, refer, and provide treatment when appropriate for general medical and behavioral health conditions.

 AT 745.
 Interprofessional Education Seminar.
 1 Credit.